 Dr. Pickron-Davis has presented at local, national and international conferences and has published several articles and case studies.
 Her research and scholarship has focused on university-community partnerships, community-based research, and anchor-based engagement.

 Dr. Pickron-Davis is a strong advocate for civic engagement and has served on numerous community boards, including the College Access Center of Delaware County, the Delaware County Habitat for Humanity, and the Delaware County Community Foundation.
-She currently serves on the boards of the Darlington Community Arts Center, the Chester Charter School of the Arts, and the Coalition of Urban and Metropolitan Universities Editorial Board.
+She currently serves on the boards of the Darlington Community Arts Center, the Chester Charter School of the Arts, the Forum of Executive Women, and the Coalition of Urban and Metropolitan Universities Editorial Board.
 She is a member of the National Association of Diversity Officers in Higher Education, the American Educational Research Association, and a trustee at Calvary United Methodist Church.
 She is also an active member of Alpha Kappa Alpha Sorority, Inc.